bsoist/bsoist.github.io/_posts/2015-04-22-free-range-or-helicopter-parent.md

 categories:
     family
     freedom
+excerpt: Over the last few weeks, I've read a lot of opinions about "free range" vs. "helicopter" parenting.
+The issue is not a new one, but people are talking about...
 ---
 Over the last few weeks, I've read a lot of opinions about "free range" vs. "helicopter" parenting.
 The issue is not a new one, but people are talking about a [recent story][story] about two young children who were picked up by the police because they were walking home "unsupervised" from a park about a mile from their home.